 In Cordoba the Crosses of May celebration is combined with the Cordoba Patios competition.
 Usually 25 crosses take part and over 50 patios are decorated with ceramic painted plant pots and brightly coloured geraniums and spring flowers.
-In 2012 the festival runs from 2nd to 13th of May.
+In 2022 the Cordoba crosses can be seen from 3rd to 15th of May.

 You can also head to Jaén or Ubeda where the festivities are also popular.
 In Malaga and in Almeria the crosses are located in places around the city centre.
 In some larger towns there can be over 40 different ones to see.
 They are easy to locate as there are always people around them.

 In Cádiz the crosses are celebrated with evening verbenas and often patios are decorated in flowers also in nearby El Puerto de Santa María across the water.
 The Cruz de Mayo of San Pedro in Huelva is notable but there are others in Huelva province such as Rociana del Condado or in Bonares.

 In Seville the festival is still celebrated and in nearby Ecija where the children carry crosses along in processions.

 In Granada the city has around 100 crosses set up around the different squares and patios.
 There are also events happening for on the weekend next to the 3rd of May.
 A competition is run by the town hall for the best cross display.

 In 2022 the crosses in Granada will be up on Saturday 30th April, Sunday 1st May, Monday 2nd May and Tuesday 3rd May.